ledgersmb/LedgerSMB/doc/adr/0003-use-database-for-authn.md

 - Security audits of PostgreSQL are immediatly inherited by our project -- most likely PostgreSQL attracts more eyes than LedgerSMB meaning much more thorough review than we could ever wish
+- Usernames are roles; roles are global, meaning every username can only be expended to one person
+- When a username is used across companies, all these companies share the same (unknown) password for this username